 The park is huge.
 You will take a series of cable cars but for the most part you’ll need to walk.
 Expect to cover probably 3-5 miles during your visit.
 Anyone with mobility issues or disabilities will find navigating the park to be quite difficult.

-Not to Miss Highlights of Sun World Ba Na Hills
+Not to Miss Highlights of Sun World Ba Na Hills in Vietnam

 The Golden Bridge (AKA “The Hand Bridge”)